 How does booking a wedding florist work?
 Most of my couples have never planned a wedding or booked flowers for a large event before.
 That’s why we try to make this whole process transparent.
-First, decide whether you think the full-service or the a la carte option will suit your wedding best.
+First, decide which type of service you need.
 Then, check out the quick outline of the booking process.
-Finally, we’ve detailed some guidelines to give you a rough idea of the cost of wedding flowers and how much you should budget.
+Read on to get a rough idea of the cost of wedding flowers and how much you should budget.

 How do I book a full-service wedding florist?

-- Gather some inspiration images and get in touch to book a consultation
+Gather some inspiration images, narrow down some details (guest count/table count, wedding party numbers, etc.) and get in touch to book a consultation

-- Chat about your vision so we can put together a customized wedding flower package for you.
+We will talk all about your wedding day and gather some more information so we can put together a customized wedding flower package for you.

-- Book your flowers with a signed contract and first payment and then leave it to us to execute beautiful wedding flowers designed for you.
+Book your flowers with a signed contract and non-refundable retainer and then leave it to us to execute beautiful wedding flowers designed for you.

 Want to know more about the consultation or booking process?
 Click here.